-and Conservation listed building consent and Paganaration
+and Conservation listed building concept and Degeneration

-listed building consent and Conservation Area consent unless Regeneration.
+Area Conservation listed building consent and Conservation Area consent unless Regeneration.

-Area Consent. they are:
+they are:

-they are.

 a.
 Applications for dwelling

 houses where the number of

 houses to be provided is 10

 or more.

-of more.

 b.
 Applications for the

 provision of a building or

 buildings with a floor space

-of 1000 square metres or
+of 1000 square metres or more.

 more.

 c.
 Other applications which

-have been called-in by a

-member for determination
+have been called-in by a member for determination

 by Planning Committee

 provided that the application

 has been called-in in

-accordance with the

-procedure set out in
+accordance with the procedure set out in

 paragraphs 6 - 7 of the

 introductory paragraphs to

 the Scheme of Delegations.

 d.
 Applications by serving

-d.
-Applications by serving Officers and members.

 Officers and members.

 e.
 Applications by the Council

 or by Council Service Areas

 or Council departments.

-·

 The Head of Planning and

 Regeneration considers that the

 application should be considered

 by the Planning Committee.

-by the Flaming Committee.

 Appeals.
 To take all action to defend the Planning Committee.
 Head of Planning and

-Council where there has been an - Regeneration in
+Council where there has been an Regeneration in

-appeal against a refusal to grant consultation with the
+appeal against a refusal to grant planning permission, listed consultation with the

-planning permission, listed Principal Solicitor.

-building consent or conservation ו דוווכוףמו שטווכונטו.
+building consent or conservation Principal Solicitor.

-area consent.
+Dovocation and area consent.
+Dianning Construction Lload of Diamains and

 Revocation and To revoke or modify planning Planning Committee.
 Head of Planning and